oroinc/documentation/user_guide/magento_channel_integration.rst

 Create Magento Integration
 ---------------------------

-To create integration with a Magento-based E-commerce store, create a channel of Magento type as described in the :ref:`Channels Management <user-guide-channel-guide-create>` guide .
+To create integration with Magento, create a channel of Magento type as described in the :ref:`Channels Management <user-guide-channel-guide-create>` guide .

 As soon as the channel type is set to *Magento*, a mandatory **Integration*** field  will appear in the General details